huntercraig248/ZoosporeAcclimation/README.md

 * README.md
 * LICENSE.txt
 * data
   Folder of experimental data as .csv files used in data analysis for manuscript
+  * StageTemperatureAdjustmentData
+  * StageTemperatureAdjustmentVariableDescriptions
+  * ZoosporeCTmaxData
+  * ZoosporeCTmaxVariableDescriptions
   * ZoosporeVelocityData
+  * ZoosporeVelocitySummaryData
   * ZoosporeVelocityVariableDescriptions
-  * ZoosporeCTmaxData
-  * ZoosporeCTmaxVariableDescriptions
-  * StageTemperatureAdjustmentData
-  * StageTemperatureAdjustmentVariableDescriptions

 * code
   Folder of statistical R code used to analyze data as .R files
-  * Zoospore velocity and critical thermal maxima code
-  * Stage temperature predictions code
+  * StageTemperatureAdjustmentCode
+  * ZoosporeCTmaxCode
+  * ZoosporeVelocityCode
 ### Variable Descriptions